Probing Hilbert Space Fragmentation with Strongly Interacting Rydberg Atoms: Conclusion and Outlook

 Our scheme provides many possibilities for future exploration.
 For example, it would be interesting to investigate the ergodicity of the emergent Krylov subspaces induced by a strong nonlocal interaction, as demonstrated in Sec.~\ref{sec:sec3}.
-In particular, the measure-zero set in the regime $V^\prime\approx V$ has an SU(2) structure, which allows one to construct quantum many-body scars with perfect revivals \cite{choi2019emergent}.
-Generalization of the scheme to higher dimensions may also enrich the fragmentation structure of the system and give rise to interesting non-ergodic behavior.
+In particular, the measure-zero set in the regime $V^\prime\approx V$ allows one to construct quantum many-body scars with perfect revivals \cite{choi2019emergent,PhysRevB.106.205150}.
+Generalization of the scheme to higher dimensions may also enrich the fragmentation structure of the system \cite{yoshinaga2022emergence,hart2022hilbert} and give rise to interesting non-ergodic behavior.
 In the study of MBL, we mainly consider the magnon and the hole sector, while for a general Krylov subspace \cite{herviou2021many} containing both magnon and hole excitations, there might exist interesting partial localization phenomena.
 One can also apply an additional on-site disorder $\sum_i\Delta_i n_i$ through random laser detunings $\Delta_i$, with which the magnons can be localized as well.
-Moreover, the kinetically constrained dynamics offers a way to engineer lattice gauge models that can exhibit disorder-free localization \cite{homeier2023realistic,cheng2024emergent}.
+It is also interesting to investigate the stability of the observed MBL phase in the thermodynamic limit \cite{morningstar2022avalanches}.
+Moreover, the kinetically constrained dynamics offers a way to engineer lattice gauge models that can exhibit disorder-free localization \cite{smith2017disorder,homeier2023realistic,cheng2024emergent,sala2024disorder}.

-In addition to the magnetization imbalance emphasized in the current paper, we recall that Rydberg arrays permit observation of many other important indicators for the non-ergodic dynamics, such as the single-site-resolved spatial correlation, the out-of-time-ordered correlator \cite{fan2017out,blocher2022measuring,kastner2024ancilla}, and the entanglement entropy \cite{bluvstein2022quantum}.
+In addition to the magnetization imbalance emphasized in the current paper, we recall that Rydberg arrays permit observation of many other important indicators for the ergodicity breaking and quantum chaos, such as the single-site-resolved spatial correlation, the out-of-time-ordered correlator \cite{fan2017out,blocher2022measuring,kastner2024ancilla}, the spectral form factor \cite{joshi2022probing}, and the entanglement entropy \cite{bluvstein2022quantum}.
 By applying laser fields of different frequencies, our scheme allows for the insertion of a synthetic gauge flux \cite{wu2022manipulating}, which can be used to study the Hilbert space fragmentation with broken time reversal symmetry in two dimensions.
 By including experimentally relevant dissipation terms \cite{kim2023realization}, one can also explore the behavior of the HSF in an open quantum system \cite{li2023hibert}.

+.
+After completion of this work, we became aware of a related study of Krylov-restricted thermalization with Rydberg atoms \cite{zhao2024observation}, where the Hilbert space is locally fragmented through Rydberg facilitation.